How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

+\textit{\textbf{Empirical Evidence 4:} The relationship between household-level mean and standard deviation of children's education is inverted U-shaped.}

-The level of education attained by the head of a household has been found to be a significant factor in determining the level of inequality in children's education attainment within that household.
+The level of education attained by the head of a household has been found to be a significant factor associated with the level of inequality in children's educational attainment within that household.
 In particular, an increase in the head of household's education level is associated with a decrease in inequality.
-However, it remains unclear whether this is a direct result of more educated parents' aversion for inequality or an indirect result of their preference for education.
-To shed light on this issue, this section will investigate the factors that contribute to the observed negative correlation between parents' educational attainment and within household inequality.
+However, it remains unclear whether this is a direct result of high educated parents' aversion for inequality or an indirect result of their preference for education.
+To shed light on this issue, this section will investigate the factors that contribute to the observed negative correlation between parents' educational attainment and within-household inequality.

-In addition to having lower level of inequality, households with more educated head of household also tend to have higher average years of education for their children (See Figure \ref{ineq_educ_c}).
-This observation is particularly interesting given the hump-shaped relationship between inequality and average education of children (See Panel (b) of Figure \ref{het_q_T}).
-To investigate this relationship further, I estimation a OLS regression model of within inequality on average education of children, and parents' level of education, with a quadratic interaction between between this two variables.
+In addition to having lower level of inequality, households with more educated head of household also tend to have higher average years of education for their children (See Panel (a) of Figure \ref{het_q_T}).
+This observation is particularly interesting given the hump-shaped relationship between inequality and average educational attainment of children (See Panel (b) of Figure \ref{het_q_T}).
+This inverted U-shaped relationship between average and standard deviation of children's education is consistent with the educational Kuznets curve theory (\cite{thomas2003measuring}).
+According to the Kuznets curve theory with education distribution, as we move from zero to maximum level of education, the variance first increases and then decreases.
+This is empirically shown for a set of developing countries in \cite{londono1990kuznetsian} and \cite{ram1990educational}.
+To investigate this relationship further, I estimate an OLS regression model of within-household inequality on average education of children, and parents' level of education, with a quadratic interaction between between this two variables.